 - Emotional highlights

-- Caption of frame can hold camera notes, visual effect notes, sound notes along with key dialogue.
+- The caption beneath the frame can present camera notes, visual effect notes, sound notes along with key dialogue.

-Similarly, for more information about how to create shots that make better video, read our article on Video Production Opening Shots.
+Similarly, for more information about shots and camera moves and how to create them to make better video, see our article on Video Production Opening Shots.
 Creating powerful opening shots is a great way to get attention for the project.

-For this reason, using storyboard software to create storyboards, placement, re-positioning, resizing, reordering is much quicker than drawing by hand on paper as long as you can draw.
+In general, using storyboard software to create storyboards, makes placing, re-positioning, resizing, reordering much quicker and more efficient than drawing by hand.

-Further, if you don’t draw, or simply want to storyboard fast and efficiently shooting boards, Storyboard Quick is a great app to use to start.
-Ideas are communicated quickly and in style with StoryBoard Quick’s storyboard artwork included and built-in choices of professional storyboard templates.
+The best part is that even if you can’t draw, or simply want to storyboard fast and efficiently, you can use Storyboard Quick.
+It is a great app to get you going.
+You can communicate ideas quickly and in style.
+StoryBoard Quick has built-in storyboard artwork and choices of professional storyboard templates.

 Finally, if you can draw, grab a pencil or marker and use one of our Free Storyboard Templates.